 Also I have very bad visual memory and am generally slow in learning faces, details and characteristics of visuals on small objects.
-Just my luck, that those are actually exactly the traits MOST demanded by that game :) It's an overhead view on the world, You have to spot things in the corner of your eye, you have to quickshop, deal with surprise encounters with enemy heroes, deal with microchanges in the enemy team's position and see who is in front and who's in the back, which drasticly changes the way your team has to attack.
+Just my luck, that those are actually exactly the skills that are MOST demanded in this game.
+DOTA presents you with an overhead view on the world, You have to spot things in the corner of your eye, you have to quickshop, deal with surprise encounters with enemy heroes, deal with microchanges in the enemy team's position and see who is in front and who's in the back, which drasticly changes the way your team has to attack.
 You need all this information to quickly act on that, while there's a constant thread of spells being spammed upon you.

-Added to this problem for me is that I can never detect enemy heroes quickly enough, the color of their health bar doesn't seem enough for me to act quickly.
+Added to this problem for me is that I can never detect enemy heroes quickly enough, the color of their health bar is not enough for me to register and act quickly.
 And when you have to move the camera around all the time, all heroes look the same until the fight is over , my camera is stable but more often than not, I'm dead :)

-If I have to describe the problem detecting the enemy heroes, imagine how it is for western people to read chineese facial characteistic.
+If I have to describe the problem detecting enemy heroes, imagine how it is for western people to read chineese facial characteistic.
 Don't we think they're "all the same"?
 It's the same thing for me in Dota.
 Yet you need this information to determine what hero it is and what spell they are going to potentially use against you.
 And it depends on the situation.
 If I have to do quick camera moves I'll be very bad in knowing what hero is coming at me.

 In the beginning, I also had huge problems with being dire.
 Suddenly your green allied creeps become red creeps and they are your ALLIES.
 Suddenly your green field because brown and it's your home turf!.
 The first month this has been very very hard for me to cope with.
 It's a bit better now but I'd like to explain this further.